Introduction

 Quoted Key

 A quoted key is enclosed in matching double quotes ("...") or single quotes ('...').
-Quoted keys may contain any character that is valid in a string literal, including spaces.
+Quoted keys may contain any character that is valid in a string literal, including spaces and #.
 Empty quoted keys are allowed.

 "double" value